 4) Poor Drainage

 EIFS systems rely on proper drainage to direct water away from the home.
-When drainage systems like weep screeds or flashing are missing or improperly installed, water can accumulate behind the stucco.
+When drainage systems, such as weep screeds or flashing, are missing or improperly installed, water can accumulate behind the stucco.

 Over time, this hidden moisture leads to structural damage and compromises the home’s stability.